When do the clocks go forward 2023, when is Spring, why do the clocks change?

 When do the clocks go forward 2023?

 Daylight Savings will start at 1am on Sunday, March 26 in 2023.
-At this point the clocks ‘spring forward’ as we welcome the sunnier days of Spring and Summer.
+Then the clocks ‘spring forward’ as we welcome the sunnier days of Spring and Summer.
 Following this, the clocks will go back again by one hour on Sunday, October 29.

 This change falls as we enter Winter which is useful as it offers us an extra hour in our warm beds as the temperatures drop.